Teri Baaton Mein Aisa Uljha Jiya

 Teri Baaton Mein Aisa Uljha Jiya is a 2024 Indian Hindi-language science fiction romantic comedy film directed and written by Amit Joshi and Aradhana Sah, in their directorial debuts, and produced by Maddock Films and Jio Studios.
-The film stars Shahid Kapoor and Kriti Sanon in lead roles.
+The film stars Shahid Kapoor and Kriti Sanon in the lead roles.

 Principal photography commenced in October 2022 and concluded in April 2023.
 The film was released theatrically on 9 February 2024.
 The film grossed ₹133.64 crore, emerging as a commercial success.
 It became the seventh highest-grossing Hindi film of 2024.

-At 70th Filmfare Awards it received five nomination including Best Debut Director (Joshi and Sah) and Best Actress (Sanon).
+At the 70th Filmfare Awards, it received five nominations, including Best Debut Director (Joshi and Sah) and Best Actress (Sanon).